mwshinn/PyDDM/doc/faqs.rst

 - **You have a lot of conditions** -- Each time you solve the model (e.g. by calling :meth:`.Model.solve`), PyDDM internally needs to simulate one pdf per potential combination of conditions.
-For example, if you are using 200 different conditions values, then PyDDM will need to simulate 200 different pdfs for each call you make to :meth:`.Model.solve`.
-Minimizing the number of conditions will thus lead to substantial speedups.
+For example, if each trial has a different value for a condition, then PyDDM will need to simulate a separate pdf for each trial for each call you make to :meth:`.Model.solve`.
+Minimizing the number of conditions will thus minimize the number of simulations PyDDM has to perform internally, leading to substantial speedups.
 - **Your numerics (dx and dt) are too small** -- Larger values of dx and dt can lead to imprecise estimations of the response time distribution.
 Therefore, be cautious when adjusting dx and dt.
 As a rule of thumb, dx and dt should